 Jim investigated why the company didn’t take Sandy’s advice.
 There were a variety of reasons, one of which came from Doug, a senior exec who did not want to go on record.
 “Look, this is how I consolidate power when I take over a new area.
 I use it to expand my span of control and get my own people in the top jobs.
 That way I can do things the way I want to.
 That Sandy chick was trying to eliminate my power play.
 She wasn’t going to win that game.
 She had to go down.”

 Not all execs were so sinister.
 Most of them just didn’t understand her approach or were too frightened to buck the expert consultants that they had paid millions of dollars to.
 One exec, Karen, said, “After the first three restructures, I started listening to Sandy and she made a lot of sense, but no one wanted to believe we didn’t know what we were doing so they scapegoated her.
 She didn’t have a fighting chance.”

 There were also claims of attempts to reprogram her thinking.
-She was taken to a conference room in the basement once a month and forced to watch hours and hours of training videos made in the 1970s on how to restructure the vertical dimension, put on by one of the premiere business school professors.
-Apparently she resisted by humming to herself and keeping her eyes closed.
+She was taken to a conference room in the basement once a month and forced to watch hours and hours of training videos made in the 1970s on how to restructure the vertical dimension, put on by one of the premier business school professors.
+Apparently, she resisted by humming to herself and keeping her eyes closed.

 Sadly, Sandy is just the latest victim but not the last.